znsio/specmatic-documentation/documentation/getting_started_programmatically.md

 * Note - Please do not add any other unit test to the above class.
 The above test is only supposed to have setUp and optionally tearDown methods.

 To run this test, right click (or use JUnit shortcuts) and run it just like a unit test.

+Following the test-first style approach, we haven't written a pet store API yet, so the contract test will fail.
+We now need to add a pet store API that passes the contract tests.
+We leave this as an exercise for the reader.